-All Eligible Professionals, regardless of their stage of Meaningful Use, are required to register with the Wisconsin DHS (Department of Health Services), DPH (Division of Public Health), to initiate the onboarding process, including testing, for any of the public health objectives.
-Eligible Professionals are required to register with the DPH either before their EHR reporting period starts or within 60 days of their EHR reporting period starting.
+All Eligible Professionals, regardless of their stage of Meaningful Use, are required to register with the Wisconsin DHS (Department of Health Services), DPH (Division of Public Health), to initiate an onboarding process for any of the public health objectives.
+Eligible Professionals are required to register within 60 days of the start of their EHR reporting period.